joed3/GTExV6PRareVariation/README.md

 Download ExAC constraint data from ftp://ftp.broadinstitute.org/pub/ExAC_release/release0.3/functional_gene_constraint/:
 * forweb_cleaned_exac_r03_march16_z_data_pLI.txt

-Other file: <br>
+Other files: <br>
-(Obtained directly from the Hall Lab.)
+* gtex.lumpy.gs.svscore.low_conf.vcf.gz (Obtained directly from the Hall Lab.)
-* gtex.lumpy.gs.svscore.low_conf.vcf.gz

 ## Setup
 The code relies on an assumed directory structure.
 Everything is under an upper level directory.
 If you are using the processed files available online, set this upper-level directory to be the path to \<processed_data\>. <br>
-Otherwise, set this to be any path where you want to scripts to output.
+Otherwise, set this to be any path where you want scripts to output.

 Either run or add the following to your .bashrc (omit trailing slashes for all directories): <br>
 export RAREVARDIR=\<the path to the upper-level directory\> <br>